Quark flavor equilibration of the quark-gluon plasma: Modeling Partial Chemical Equilibrium

 \subsubsection{High Temperature}

 In equilibrium, the EoS at high temperatures is derived from lattice QCD calculations.
 Ideally, we would hope to calculate the non-equilibrium EoS the same way.
 However, due to the numerical sign problem, such a calculation is thus far impractical, and lattice studies have largely been limited to equilibrium calculations at finite but small chemical potentials \cite{Bazavov:2017dus}.
 Instead, we adopt an approach based on that proposed in \cite{Vovchenko:2016ijt} which interpolates between two equilibrium lattice calculations: one in (2+1)-flavor QCD \cite{HotQCD:2014kol}, and one in pure SU(3) gauge theory \cite{Borsanyi:2012ve}.
-One should note that the pure gauge theory does not precisely model the system we describe, and we use it only as an estimate of the gluon-saturated EoS.
-The true physical system we seek to describe is one in which quark degrees of freedom exist, but the number of quarks is greatly suppressed relative to the number of gluons.
-This would allow for quark contributions to the vacuum that are not accounted for in the SU(3) gauge theory EoS.
+One should note that that pure SU(3) gauge theory is only an approximation for a gluon-dominated QCD system.
+Even in an out-of-chemical-equilibrium environment where gluons predominate and quarks are scarce, virtual quark contributions still impact gluon interactions and the running of the strong coupling constant.

 We assume that quarks and antiquarks have equal densities characterized by the quark fugacity $\gamma_q$, which linearly interpolates the pressure and energy density of the two lattice equations of state in the following way: